tkn-tub/ns3-gym/doc/manual/source/new-models.rst

 This is an important design step; whether to use class :cpp:class:`Object` as a base class for your new classes.

-As described in the chapter on the |ns3| :ref:`Object model`, classes that inherit from class :cpp:class:`Object` get special properties:
+As described in the chapter on the |ns3| :ref:`Object-model`, classes that inherit from class :cpp:class:`Object` get special properties:

 * the |ns3| type and attribute system (see :ref:`Attributes`)